pyeventsourcing/eventsourcing/README.md

 reconstructing aggregates from stored events, are responsibilities of the library's `Application` class.

-The example below defines an event-sourced application `Worlds`.
+The example below defines an event-sourced application named `Worlds`.
 It has a command method `create_world()` that creates and saves new instances of the aggregate class `World`.
 It has a command method `make_it_so()` that calls the aggregate command method